ggavelis/GORG-Dark-Rhodopsins/README.md

 >

 <ins>Tabulate alphafold information (i.e. whether each rhodopsin had an 8th helix)</ins>

->
-Beyond their phylogenomic context, predicting protein function also requires consideration of 3D structures.
+> "Beyond their phylogenomic context, predicting protein function also requires consideration of 3D structures.
 While in-silico approaches are at best heuristic, we used AlphaFold v3.0.1 52 to generate a preliminary model of each GORG-Dark rhodopsin.
 We visually inspected these 3D models in the webserver PAE Viewer to look for structural features that could be distinctive for GORG Dark rhodopsin clades 53.
-If an eight helix was found at the N-terminus of a rhodopsin, we considered it as ‘present’ if it had at least two helical rotations predicted by AlphaFold **[7]**.
+If an eight helix was found at the N-terminus of a rhodopsin, we considered it as ‘present’ if it had at least two helical rotations predicted by AlphaFold **[7]**."
 >

 **FINAL DATA PRODUCT**<br>